SaurabPoudel/SaurabPoudel/README.md

 Interested in Web dev, AI and Neural Networks and Mathematics

-- languages: python, typescript, golang, C
+- languages: C, golang, rust, python, typescript
 - currently studying about Fourier transform and signals